|

 Other Trails

 The start of the Grouse Grind includes three separate trails, although the Grind is by far the most popular.
-As you can see from the chart below, the Grouse Grind Trail and BCMC Trail Route are very comparable in difficulty, while the Baden Powell Trail is more for novice hikers.
+The chart below shows the Grouse Grind Trail and BCMC Trail Route are very comparable in difficulty, while the Baden Powell Trail is more for novice hikers.

 Elevation Of Grouse Grind

-Grouse Mountain’s height is 1,231 meters (4039’), so if you have enough energy when you get to the top of the grind, you can continue up to the peak of the mountain for an extra challenge.
+Grouse Mountain’s height is 1,231 meters (4039’).
+So, those with enough can continue up to the peak of the mountain for an extra challenge.

 Tips For Hiking